Microsoft ZT4AI — Zero Trust for AI

 Control set scale

-Public references cite ZT4AI as a ~700-control framework at its initial introduction.
-The March 2026 update did not publicly enumerate a new control count; the structure is now organized via the reference architecture + workshop + assessment-tool deliverables rather than a flat control list.
+ZT4AI was introduced as a ~700-control framework.
+The March 2026 update did not publicly re-enumerate an AI-specific control count; the structure is now carried by the reference architecture, workshop, and assessment-tool deliverables rather than a flat control list.

 Predictive Shielding — adaptive policy contraction